 Guinea Pig Sounds

-(Turn your speakers on, crank up the volume and click on the sound name to actually hear it.
-Don’t be surprised if your pet suddenly jumps into ‘stand-by’ mode if in the hearing range:)
+So turn your speakers on, crank up the volume and click on the sound name to actually hear it.
+Don’t be surprised if your pet suddenly jumps into ‘stand-by’ mode if he or she is in the hearing range.

 “Good” guinea pig sounds: You are doing it right!

-- Onomatopoeic name for a guinea pig sound which is sometimes also called squealing or whistling
+- “Wheeking” is an onomatopoeic term for a sound which is sometimes also called squealing or whistling

-- It is a common vocalization generally communicating anticipation and excitement, particularly about being fed, or in response to the presence of its owner
+- It is a frequently used vocalization, generally communicating anticipation and excitement, particularly about being fed, or in response to the presence of its owner

 - Wheeking is considered to be a form of begging, in some cases mostly heard in the morning and the evening (associated with feeding time)